Buying a New Build vs Old House: Which is Better?

 It's always advisable to get a professional property survey before buying a property, as it's vital you know the property's condition, and any likely repairs, before the transaction is completed.
-There are a number of property surveys to choose from, including a Condition Report, a Homebuyers Survey, a Building Survey and a Snagging List for new builds.
+There are a number of property surveys to choose from, including a Level 1 (Condition Report), a Level 2 (Homebuyers Survey), a Level 3 (Building Survey) and a Snagging List for new builds.

 If you're purchasing a property, you want to know what you're buying before you commit.
-A Homebuyers Survey is the cheapest of the comprehensive surveys, and usually perfect for modern houses around 50 years old.
-A Building Survey is far more thorough and is for unusually constructed modern properties, or most building types over around 50 years old.
+A Level 2 is the cheapest of the comprehensive surveys, and is usually perfect for modern houses around 50 years old.
+Level 3 is far more thorough and is for unusually constructed modern properties or most building types over around 50 years old.
 Many new builds will benefit from a Condition Report to make sure they have been built correctly, and it is often a good idea to arrange a further Snagging List so you and the developer are aware of any issues that need fixing before construction is complete.

 Do New Builds Lose Value?

 Unfortunately the answer is often ‘yes’ – at least in the short term.
 Just like a new car or anything else, most first-time homes carry a ‘premium’ price.
 The amount of this can vary a lot, and a little market research will usually show the difference between a new property’s value and an equivalent older home in your area.

 There are no fixed rules, but most property professionals agree that a first-time home will lose much of it’s premium after it’s sale, and it’s value will then usually rise or fall in line with the rest of the second-hand property market after that.